Willantern/reading-party/slides.md

 ::right::

-## **有效使用(Effective Use)**
+# **有效使用(Effective Use)**
 “effective use means ‘using a system in a way that helps attain the goals for using the system’ (Burton-Jones and Grange 2013, p.
 633).”(1.
 Introduction)

 “In the context of wearables that are used in performing physical activity, effective use means interacting with the system so it monitors physical activity accurately and in such a way that users can understand and use its feedback to engage in behaviors that will advance their goals (e.g., go for a walk).”(1.
 Introduction)

-“Burton-Jones and Grange (2013) break [effective use] into three dimensions: transparent interaction, representational fidelity, and informed action.
+“Burton-Jones and Grange (2013) break into three dimensions: transparent interaction, representational fidelity, and informed action.
 Transparent interaction refers to ‘the extent to which a user is accessing the system’s representations unimpeded by its surface and physical structures’ (Burton-Jones and Grange 2013, p.
 642), so it encompasses how users employ a wearable and their inputting or extracting of data and information.
 Representational fidelity refers to ‘the extent to which a user is obtaining representations from the system that faithfully reflect the domain being represented’ (Burton-Jones and Grange 2013, p.
 642), so it concerns the accuracy and completeness with which wearables track activities, and parameters are reflected in the data.
 Finally, informed action refers to ‘the extent to which a user acts upon the faithful representations he or she obtains from the system to improve his or her state’ (Burton-Jones and Grange 2013, p.
 642), so it relates to the behaviors users undertake in response to their wearables’ feedback (e.g., taking more steps, adjusting training intensity).”(2.2.2)

-## **应对理论(Coping Theory)**
+# **应对理论(Coping Theory)**

 “Coping refers to efforts to deal with stressful situations (Lazarus 1993, Folkman and Moskowitz 2004) through, for example, planning, seeking social support, reinterpreting, denial, emotional venting, and disengaging (Carver et al. 1989).”(1.
 Introduction)

 “At the start of all coping processes stand individuals who encounter stressful situations (Lazarus 1993) and then undertake cognitive appraisals to determine what the situation means for them personally (i.e., their emotions, their stakes in the situation) and whether they can change the situation (Lazarus and Folkman 1987).
-Then they deal with the situation (cope) in a way that is intended to reduce the initial stress (Folkman and Lazarus 1988).
+Then they deal with the situation in a way that is intended to reduce the initial stress (Folkman and Lazarus 1988).
 Finally, they evaluate the outcomes of the coping process in terms of whether the situation is resolved, how they chose to cope with it, and/or the long-term outcomes (e.g., physical health, subjective well-being, social functioning) (Lazarus and Folkman 1987).”(2.3.1)
-## **主体能动性(Agency)**
+# **主体能动性(Agency)**

-“With their learning, adaptive, and autonomous properties, wearables are agentic systems, or ‘software-based artifact[s] designed to make rational, autonomous decisions’ (Baird and Maruping 2021, p.
+“With their learning, adaptive, and autonomous properties, wearables are agentic systems, or ‘software-based artifact designed to make rational, autonomous decisions’ (Baird and Maruping 2021, p.
 317).”(2.1)

 “Human agency refers to free will, intentionality, accountability, and exertion of willpower, choice, and control (Archer 1995, Bandura 2001, Baird and Maruping 2021, Murray et al. 2021), whereas nonhuman agentic systems typically receive input from the environment via connected sensors (Jennings et al. 1998), determine rules, make choices, and act independently so they can ‘constrain, complement, and substitute for humans in the practice of routines’ (Murray et al. 2021, p.
 553).”(2.1)

 “Agency structure can manifest as agency alignment or agency conflict, that is, when users’ expectations about the agentic position of wearables and the actual agentic position of wearables are in line or diverge, respectively.”(3.2.3)

-## **生成机制与情境条件**
-“Analysis of the narratives yielded four generative mechanisms-self-control, confirmation, progress, and datafication-that give rise to distinct coping patterns and affect effective use.
-Two contextual conditions, agency structure and structural barriers, explain users’ selection of (mal)adaptive coping patterns under different generative mechanisms.”(Abstract)

-“Structural barriers stem from either user limitations (e.g., motivation, incapacity) or system constraints (e.g., properties, capabilities) that impede users’ ability to adjust and, consequently, pursue intended goals.”(3.2.3)

 ---
 layout: scrolltwocols